 Prisoners’ rations varied between concentration camps.
 At Auschwitz, the largest labour and death camp, inmates were fed three meals a day.
 The goal of these rations was not to healthily sustain the inmates, but to exploit them for labour with the minimal provisions possible.
 According to the Auschwitz website:

-Breakfast: Half a liter of “coffee” (imitation coffee or Ersatz coffee), which was boiled water with a grain-based coffee substitute, or “tea”—a herbal brew, unsweetened.
+Breakfast: Half a litre of “coffee” (imitation coffee or Ersatz coffee), which was boiled water with a grain-based coffee substitute, or “tea”—a herbal brew, unsweetened.

 Dinner: 300 grams of black bread, served with about 25 grams of sausage, or margarine, or a tablespoon of marmalade or cheese.
 This bread was meant to cover the needs of the following morning as well, although the famished prisoners usually consumed the whole portion at once.